Lutetium

-Lutetium is a chemical element with the symbol Lu and atomic number 71.
+Lutetium is a chemical element; it has symbol Lu and atomic number 71.
 It is a silvery white metal, which resists corrosion in dry air, but not in moist air.
 Lutetium is the last element in the lanthanide series, and it is traditionally counted among the rare earth elements; it can also be classified as the first element of the 6th-period transition metals.

 Lutetium was independently discovered in 1907 by French scientist Georges Urbain, Austrian mineralogist Baron Carl Auer von Welsbach, and American chemist Charles James.
-All of these researchers found lutetium as an impurity in the mineral ytterbia, which was previously thought to consist entirely of ytterbium.
+All of these researchers found lutetium as an impurity in ytterbium.
 The dispute on the priority of the discovery occurred shortly after, with Urbain and Welsbach accusing each other of publishing results influenced by the published research of the other; the naming honor went to Urbain, as he had published his results earlier.
 He chose the name lutecium for the new element, but in 1949 the spelling was changed to lutetium.
 In 1909, the priority was finally granted to Urbain and his names were adopted as official ones; however, the name cassiopeium (or later cassiopium) for element 71 proposed by Welsbach was used by many German scientists until the 1950s.

-Lutetium is not a particularly abundant element, although it is significantly more common than silver in the earth's crust.
+Lutetium is not a particularly abundant element, although it is significantly more common than silver in the Earth's crust.
 It has few specific uses.
 Lutetium-176 is a relatively abundant (2.5%) radioactive isotope with a half-life of about 38 billion years, used to determine the age of minerals and meteorites.
 Lutetium usually occurs in association with the element yttrium and is sometimes used in metal alloys and as a catalyst in various chemical reactions.
 177Lu-DOTA-TATE is used for radionuclide therapy (see Nuclear medicine) on neuroendocrine tumours.
 Lutetium has the highest Brinell hardness of any lanthanide, at 890–1300 MPa.

 Characteristics

 Physical properties

 A lutetium atom has 71 electrons, arranged in the configuration [Xe] 4f145d16s2.
-When entering a chemical reaction, the atom loses its two outermost electrons and the single 5d-electron.
+Lutetium is generally encountered in the +3 oxidation state, having lost its two outermost 6s and the single 5d-electron.
 The lutetium atom is the smallest among the lanthanide atoms, due to the lanthanide contraction, and as a result lutetium has the highest density, melting point, and hardness of the lanthanides.
-It is the only lanthanide that cannot use the 4f orbitals for chemistry; thus it is a d-block rather than an f-block element, and on this basis some consider it not to be a lanthanide at all, but a transition metal like its lighter congeners scandium and yttrium.
+As lutetium's 4f orbitals are highly stabilized only the 5d and 6s orbitals are involved in chemical reactions and bonding; thus it is characterized as a d-block rather than an f-block element, and on this basis some consider it not to be a lanthanide at all, but a transition metal like its lighter congeners scandium and yttrium.